NemoInc/coaching_devs_to_coach_devs/talks/talk_outline.md

 ## Part 3 - Please don't do this - Emmett

+**Don't steal the keyboard** - This might seem like strong language.
+But!
+If you think of it as stealing, you'll hopefully be less inclined to do it.
+This can disempower the learner, and the time saved isn't often going to be worth it.
-**Don't steal the keyboard** - it disempowers the learner.
-Even if you know they need to fix some obscure environmental configuration, and it'll only take you ten seconds, don't touch the keyboard.
+Even if it'll just take a second, don't touch the keyboard.
 Sit on your hands if necessary.

 ## Part 4 - Do this - Kevin